 To taste the lauded local seafood, book a window table at the relaxed but refined Beach Byron Bay, or splurge on a fine dining experience at the recently renovated Raes on Wategos.

 The 3.7km Cape Byron Walking Track is one of the best ways to appreciate the area’s natural beauty.
 The loop can be joined from numerous places, but make sure you don’t miss Wategos Beach.
-From there, it’s a sleep climb (or a short taxi ride) up to Cape Byron Lighthouse, the most easterly point of the Australian mainland, where the panoramic view is likely to reveal a frolicking pod of dolphins or a migrating whale.
+From there, it’s a steep climb (or a short car trip) up to Cape Byron Lighthouse, the most easterly point of the Australian mainland, where the panoramic view is likely to reveal a frolicking pod of dolphins or a migrating whale.
+For a longer walk, start at Clarkes Beach and do the full Cape Byron loop through coastal scrub high above Tallow Beach.

-Rather see the resident marine life up close?
+Rather see the resident wildlife up close?
+Vision Walk Eco Tours can get you up close and personal with the local fauna.
 Join a Dolphin Kayak Tour with Go Sea Kayaks, owned and operated by local champion surf lifesaver Kurt Tutt.
+Or, get in amongst it with Wild Byron Sea Safaris out at Julian Rocks where you can dive with turtles, rays and wobbegongs.

 Keen to just chill out and soak up the atmosphere?
-Drop a line at Tallow Beach in search of bluefin tuna, whiting or bream, go for a dip at sheltered Clarke’s Beach, or simply lie back and watch the passing parade at Main Beach.
+Drop a line at Tallow Beach in search of bluefin tuna, whiting or bream, head to Belongil for stunning bay views and kid-friendly waves, or simply lie back and watch the passing parade at Main Beach (or hit the waves with the local surfers in sight of the famous lighthouse!)

 Federal is a tiny village 30 minutes’ drive west of Byron and is a lovely place for a wander.
 Locals make the trip to dine at Japanese inspired Doma Cafe – you won’t regret ordering the tempura.

-Newrybar, 20 minutes south, also has a famous cafe, Harvest.
-Like many restaurants in the Hinterland region, the emphasis here is on local produce.
 Stop in at Newrybar Merchants after lunch to browse artisan gifts and homewares.
-Or, if you have kids in tow, detour to the medieval styled Macadamia Castle – it’s an animal park, mini golf course, playground, cafe and more.
+Or, if you have kids in tow, detour to the Byron Bay Wildlife Sanctuary - it's an animal park, mini golf course, playground, cafe and is also home to the Byron Bay Wildlife Hospital.

 Further afield – about an hour’s drive west – is Nimbin, often cited as Australia’s alternative lifestyle capital.
 The main street is full of quirky cafes, and shops selling candles and hemp products, but there’s plenty for nature lovers, too.
-Admire the volcanic Nimbin Rocks, wander the World Heritage listed rainforest of Nightcap National Park and witness the waterfalls of Border Ranges National Park.
+Admire the volcanic Nimbin Rocks, or wander the World Heritage-listed rainforest of Nightcap National Park.

 If you want to be at the centre of the action, The Atlantic Byron Bay invites you to join them and “live like a local”.
 The stylish property consists of four restored houses with central, shared kitchens and ensuite rooms tastefully decorated with travel souvenirs.
 There’s a pool, photogenic palm shaded grounds and free bikes to explore town.

-NRMA Rewards members can also save 15% on daily car hire rental rates SIXT, Byron Bay.
+NRMA Rewards members can also save 15% on daily car hire rental rates SIXT Coolangatta.